-REYKJAVIK, SHANWICK (excluding SOTA & BOTA), GANDER, SANTA MARIA OCEANIC, BODO OCEANIC and the portion of NEW YORK OCEANIC EAST which is north of 27°N.
+REYKJAVIK, SHANWICK (excluding SOTA & BOTA), GANDER, SANTA MARIA OCEANIC, BODO OCEANIC and the portion of NEW YORK OCEANIC EAST.

 Some idea of these dimensions can be obtained from the maps at Figure 0-1 and those in Chapters 2 and 3.
 However, for specific dimensions, reference should be made to ICAO Regional Air Navigation Plan and Doc.7030 - NAT/RAC (available at www.icao.int/EURNAT/).